mildred/celutz/INSTALL.md

 Tile generation uses Celery, because it is quite a heavy task CPU-wise.

-To launch a celery worker while developping, run this in your virtualenv:
+To launch a celery worker, run this in your virtualenv:

     celery -c 1 -A celutz.celery worker --loglevel=info